rdeneau/book-typescript-object-creation/doc/class-basics.md

 - `prop6`: in the object with the default value,
 - `otherArg`: not in the object - just an argument of the function.

-## Function properties
+## Function properties a.k.a instance methods

-So the object properties are stored directly in the object, each instance having its own state, while the methods are stored in the class/constructor prototype i.e. in the object `__proto__`, all instances sharing the class behaviour.
+The object properties are stored directly in the object, each instance having its own state, while the methods are stored in the class/constructor prototype i.e. in the object `__proto__`, all instances sharing the class behaviour.

 An object can also have a _property which is a function_.
 We are in between state and behaviour.
 This a useful to split an algorithm into invariant versus variant parts.
 This kind of properties are conceptually similar to [Strategy](https://en.wikipedia.org/wiki/Strategy_pattern) classes reduced to only one function or a method of the [Template method pattern](https://en.wikipedia.org/wiki/Template_method_pattern).
 In this case, you may try to refactor to one of these patterns and verify whether it has helped reading the code in revealing its intent more clearly.